waffflebby/toknswipe/README.md

 Toknswipe.com

-🪙 Toknswipe — Meme Coin Tinder for Solana
+Toknswipe is a Tinder-style swipe
-CoinSwipe is a Tinder-style swipe interface for discovering, analyzing, and tracking meme coins on Solana.
+Interface for discovering, analyzing, and tracking meme coins on Solana.
 Built with Next.js 15, React 19, TailwindCSS, shadcn/ui, and Moralis Web3 API.

 🚀 Features